mathias-luedtke/industrial_ci/doc/index.rst

 - Development branch and stable branch (i.e. mirroring the released code) are separately maintained --> checking against stable branch.
 - No stable branch -->

-  - Check against the latest tagged version.
+  - Check against the stable tagged version.
-  - Or you could check against the same branch (this way every change in your branch will be examined for ABI compatibility, which is rigorous).
+  - Or you could check against the same branch.
+This way:

+    - ABI check runs per every change/push into your branch, which is superfluous.
+    - Reasonable for pull requests.

 (Optional) Customize `catkin config`
 ------------------------------------